asantos00/website/content/blog/ok-tdd-sounds-great-but.md

 > I'm not a great programmer; I'm just a good programmer with great habits.

-Those _magicians_ just had **better habits**, and they knew how to use them to design better, to produce easy to change software.
+Those _magicians_ just had **better habits**, and they knew how to use them to design better and to produce easy to change software.

 A few chapters in the book, and I was starting to feel the magic.
 The tools were helping me, being more specific, _the tests were helping me_ to design better and to test my ideas faster.
 I also didn't have to wait for the implementation to discover some design flaws as they were clear from the start.
 That blew my mind 🤯.

+___

-**TLDR:** You don't need to write all the tests upfront.
+**TLDR:** No, you don't need to write all the tests upfront.
 You need to write the _simplest meaningful test_ for the feature you'll implement.
-Implement it, and come back to write the next test when it's green.
+Implement it, and come back to write the next test when this one is green.

-You do write tests before coding, just not all of them.
-To me, the secret was to keep this short cycle of writing a test and the logic for it, bit by bit, until the feature is done.
+You do _write tests before coding_, just not all of them.
+To me, the secret was to keep this short cycle of writing a test and the logic for it, multiple times until the feature is done.

 ## I can write the tests afterward